johnodonnell123/Personal_Projects/README.md

 Howdy!

 My name is John ODonnell and I would like to briefly introduce myself!
-Most of my formal education has been in geoscience, and for the past ~3 years I have worked as a geoscientist for a Houston based oil and gas company.
+Most of my formal education has been in geoscience, and from 2018 to 2021 I worked as a geoscientist for a Houston based oil and gas company.
 As a geoscientist I was tasked with understanding how to relate the properties of geologic reservoirs to the performance of the wells attempting to drain them.
-I worked with large multidisciplinary datasets that are full of noise, uncertainty, and bias.
 Using traditional Data Science techniques, I was able to draw meaningful conclusions and reveal impactful relationships hidden within these complex datasets.
-I used Python daily for data analysis, data visualizaiton, and I have built many machine learning models that I plan to share here.
+I used Python for data analysis, data visualizaiton, and I have built several machine learning models as well.
+I am now a Data Scientist with ClassPass, outside of the oil and gas domain, however I still enjoy working these data sets and will continue to share here!

-Most of my projects will be using datasets from the Oil and Gas domain, as this is where my expertise is currently the strongest.
-My hope is to explain these projects and concepts in a way that is clear, informative, and exciting.

 ### Contact Information